Aphaia is advancing a pipeline with the potential to address significant unmet medical needs and markets

 Obesity is far more than just excess weight.
 It is a systemic multi-organ disease with many clinical manifestations bridging the broad spectrum from type 2 diabetes to cardiovascular to neurological disorders.

-A lack of effective treatment options and limited access to existing treatments leaves more than 98% of patients with obesity untreated.
+A lack of effective treatment options and limited access to existing treatments leave more than 98% of patients with obesity untreated.
 One last resort treatment reserved for patients with a body mass index above 40 is Roux-Y-Gastric Bypass surgery (RYGB), a highly invasive procedure that aims to reduce the storage volume for food by surgically bypassing the stomach.
-RYGB patients benefit from 28% of weight loss on average over time, which is permanent in most cases, but also suffer from a variety of massive long-term side effects.
+RYGB patients benefit from 28% of weight loss on average over time, which is permanent in most cases, but they also suffer from a variety of massive long-term side effects.

 Clinical Trial

-APH-012 is being evaluated in a Phase 2 proof-of-concept study in 174 individuals with obesity.
-Patients will receive a once-daily oral dose of either APH-012 or placebo prior to main daily meals for 6 or 12 months.
 While the primary endpoint of the trial is the change from baseline in percent weight compared to placebo, the study will evaluate exploratory secondary endpoints, which are hallmarks of multiple metabolic diseases closely associated with obesity.
 Should trial outcomes be positive, this design will help expedite pipeline expansion into multiple other metabolic disease indications with high unmet medical needs.

 PREDIABETES